groupdocs/reference.groupdocs.com/content/sites/groupdocs/redaction/english/net/groupdocs.redaction.redactions/pageareafilter/rectangle/_index.md

 ---
 title: Rectangle
 second_title: GroupDocs.Redaction for .NET API Reference
-description: Gets the rectangle topleft position and size of the area on a page
+description: Gets the rectangle topleft position and size of the area on a page.
 type: docs
 weight: 20
 url: /net/groupdocs.redaction.redactions/pageareafilter/rectangle/
 ---
 ## PageAreaFilter.Rectangle property

-Gets the rectangle (top-left position and size of the area) on a page
+Gets the rectangle (top-left position and size of the area) on a page.

 ```csharp
 public Rectangle Rectangle { get; }